avilches/BetauerGodotTools/README.md

     .BuildTemplate();
 ```
 You can check out or start to use any of the [animations](Betauer.Animation/Template.cs), or create your own ones.
-- [Betauer.GameTools](Betauer.GameTools): this a set of small tools to create Godot games:
-  - Bus: it's hard to handle collisions with signals.
-With the Bus, enemies, player and other objects can use a shared bus to subscribe and receive events with only the collision that affect to them.
-No more check and filter if the body shape of the collision is you or another object.
-  - InputManager: handle with the Godot `InputMap` or the events is hard.
-This set of tools help you to create one class per action that can be injected in your
-  nodes using dependency injection.
-  - SettingsManager: a helper to load and save settings
-  - ScreeService: a helper to change resolution with pixel perfect scale.
-  - More stuff like a flipper, a loader or a timer.

 - [Betauer.GodotAction](Betauer.GodotAction): Godot doesn't allow (yet) to
 subscribe easily to signals using C# lambdas.
 And it also forces to extend
 Godot classes and override `_Process`, `_PhysicsProcess`, `_Input`, `_UnhandledInput` and `_UnhandledKeyInput` methods, which can be cumbersome to create a new class just to implement one method.